- Jesse Eisenberg, Alessandro Nivola, Imogen Poots

 - Running Time

 - Release Date

 This will be one of many reviews during this year’s SXSW Film Festival, to keep up with our latest coverage, click here.

 You’ve certainly not seen a film like this before and that’s a great thing in this case.
 This goofy, dark comedy set in the world of karate features some of the most outrageous dialog in recent memory but it somehow still works despite this.
 The Art of Self-Defense is about a man named Casey (Eisenberg) who after a random night mugging, settled on signing up for a karate class run by a mysterious man known as Sensei (Nivola).
 Little did he know, this new world that he found himself a part of was much more than he had bargained for.

-Overall, The Art of Self-Defense was a goofy delight that may be too goofy for some, featuring Jesse Eisenberg at peak awkward.
-The tonal shift during the final third may not be for everyone but the utterly hilarious dialog and the pairing of Eisenberg and the amazing deadpan of Alessandro Nivola make it well worth checking out.
+The tonal shift during the final third may not be for everyone but the utterly hilarious dialog and the pairing of Eisenberg and the amazing deadpan of Alessandro Nivola make The Art of Self-Defense well worth checking out.